Public Lecture by Dr Jim Salinger Auckland Climate Scientist, 2012 Lorrey Lokey Visiting Professor, …Read More

 For our children and grandchildren to have a healthy future they will need clean air, reliable fresh water supplies, productive nearby farmland, employment opportunities and a supportive society.
 We are concerned that present directions or trends will not guarantee these basic needs are satisfied.
 Are you worried too?

-SOC makes submissions on key plans and policies which will shape the future of Christchurch and New Zealand.
-Our most recent submission is on the draft Land Use Recovery Plan – read more about it here.
+Newsletter SOC makes submissions on key plans and policies which will shape the future of Christchurch and New Zealand.
+An archive of our submissions are on this website.

 These comments are made with reference to SOC’s vision of a Strongly Sustainable New Zealand: